symfony/symfony-docs/messenger.rst

 By default, messages are processed as soon as they are dispatched.
 If you prefer to process messages asynchronously, you must configure a transport.
-These transports communicate your application with queuing systems or third parties.
+These transports communicate with your application via queuing systems or third parties.
 The built-in AMQP transport allows you to communicate with most of the AMQP brokers such as RabbitMQ.